-On February 4, 2020, we repaid \$3,627 million of related party borrowings and \$22 million of related party accrued interest owing to RGHL Group and capitalized, as additional paid-in capital without the issuance of any additional shares, the remaining \$831 million balance of the related party borrowings owing to RGHL Group.
+On February 4, 2020, we repaid \$3,627 million of related party borrowings and \$22 million of related party accrued interest owed to RGHL Group and capitalized, as additional paid-in capital without the issuance of any additional shares, the remaining \$831 million balance of the related party borrowings owed to RGHL Group.

 On February 4, 2020, we entered into a transition services agreement with Reynolds Group Holdings Inc. whereby RGHL Group will continue to provide certain administrative services to us, including information technology services; accounting, treasury, financial reporting and transaction support; human resources; procurement; tax, legal and compliance related services; and other corporate services for up to 24 months.
 In addition, we entered into a transition services agreement with Rank Group Limited whereby, upon our request, Rank Group Limited will provide certain administrative services to us, including financial reporting, consulting and compliance services, insurance procurement and human resources support, legal and corporate secretarial support, and related services for up to 24 months.
-For the three months ended March 31, 2020, we incurred \$3 million related to transition services included in selling, general and administrative expenses in our condensed consolidated statements of income.
+For the three and six months ended June 30, 2020, we incurred \$2 million and \$5 million, respectively, related to transition services which were included in selling, general and administrative expenses in our condensed consolidated statements of income.